 2. Align the organization

-Defining a coherent strategy is, of course, just the first step.
+Defining a coherent strategy for Digital Transformation is, of course, just the first step.
 Once you have a strategy, you need to ensure that everyone understands the new direction and acts accordingly.
 That requires providing clear, useful information on the strategy and its impacts to everyone in the organization at their own level of detail.

 Of course, change management is no simple matter and, as Peter Drucker put it, “Culture eats strategy for breakfast.”
 Nevertheless, there are common lessons to be learned from successful transformations.
 One of the most important is that, in today’s world, transparency is key.